Choosing the right collaborative innovation software

 Generic product features

-- Secure in terms of both user access and data privacy;
+- Security for both user access and data privacy;

 Innovation-related product features

 These are functions for coordinating innovation from the outset when ideas arrive, through assessment to implementation.
 It’s essential the software has the following features:

 - A simple system for submitting ideas and where other employees can develop on them with votes, comments, and discussions;